Fourier Image Transformer: Methods

-Once the transformer is trained, a prefix of a complete FDE sequence $\bm{E}_{pre} = [e_1, \dots, e_{|pre|}]$ is used to condition the transformer, which is then used in iterations to auto-regressively predict the missing part of the complete sequence $\bm{E} = [e_1, \dots, e_N]$, \ie filling in predicted high-frequency information not contained in $\bm{E}_{pre}$ (see Figure~\ref{fig:sres_overview}).
+Once the transformer is trained, a sub-sequence $\bm{E}_j = [e_1, \dots, e_{j}], j \in [2, N]$ is used to condition the transformer, which is then used in iterations to auto-regressively predict the missing part of the complete sequence $\bm{E} = [e_1, \dots, e_N]$, \ie filling in predicted high-frequency information not contained in $\bm{E}_j$ (see Figure~\ref{fig:sres_overview}).

 Note that the proposed super-resolution setup operates exclusively on Fourier domain encoded data.
 All final prediction images $\bm{\hat{x}}$ are generated by computing the inverse Fourier transform on predictions $\bm{\hat{C}}$, which are rearranged (rolled) into $\bm{\hat{X}_h}$ and completed to a full predicted Fourier spectrum $\bm{\hat{X}}$, \ie $\bm{\hat{x}} = \mathcal{F}^{-1}(\text{roll}(\bm{\hat{C}}))$.